 Please enter your name.

 It is important to have a well thought out plan ready for your child with special needs in the event you are faced with a sudden emergency or disaster.
 An emergency plan should address your child's specific needs, including medication, personal care, adaptive equipment, transportation and communication challenges.
 Emergency planning includes being prepared for both your child's medical emergencies as well as possible environmental disasters.
 Everyone in your home should know what to do in an emergency.
 How would you handle:

-The Center for Infants and Children with Special Needs at Cincinnati Children's Hospital Medical Center provides information and resources to help families and health care professionals prepare for emergencies and disasters.
+The Complex Care Center at Cincinnati Children's Hospital Medical Center provides information and resources to help families and health care professionals prepare for emergencies and disasters.

 Environmental emergencies such as fires, storms, floods or other natural disasters present additional challenges.
 Suddenly, the basic services you depend upon for power, food, water, heat, cooling, transportation, communication and/or medical supplies may not be available.
 Everyone in your home should know what to do in an emergency, whether it's a power outage, fire or natural disaster, such as a flood or tornado.
 Prepare simple, one-page emergency instructions and update as things change.
 Include information about exits, fire extinguishers and power shut-offs.
 Place instructions where they can be easily seen and have everyone practice.

 Make sure that your child's medicine and important equipment are easy to grab if you have to leave suddenly.
 In addition to your general first aid kit, you should have the special supplies you might need, stored safely in a waterproof bag or container:

 Several options are available for child identification including wristbands, shoe tags and temporary tattoos: